-The bill would amend multiple sections of the Revised Statutes relating to the Houston Police, Firefighter, and Municipal Employee pension systems.
+The bill would amend multiple sections of Revised Statutes relating to the Houston Police, Firefighter, and Municipal Employee pension systems.
+The bill would allow all three pension systems to offer participants an alternative retirement plan including a defined contribution plan if both the municipality and pension system consider it appropriate.

-The bill would set requirements on the qualifications for the Municipal Fund actuary for all three funds.
+The bill would set requirements on the qualifications for the Municipal and Pension Fund actuary for all three funds.

-The bill would require each pension to perform several reports and analyses.
-Every year each fund actuary and municipal actuary separately would produce a risk sharing valuation study (RSVS) and present the findings no later than 150 days after the end of the fiscal year.
+The bill would require each pension to perform several reports and analysis.
+Every year each fund actuary and municipal actuary separately will produce a risk sharing valuation study (RSVS) and present the findings no later than 150 days after the end of the fiscal year.
 The bill requires the RSVS to calculate the unfunded actuarial accrued liability and estimate the municipal contribution rate.

-The bill would set the process if the municipal and fund actuary contribution rate varies by more than two percent.
+The bill would set the process if the municipal and fund actuary contribution rate varies more than two percent.
+The final RSVS will set the municipal contribution rate in the upcoming fiscal year.